rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationAws.md

 - There is a single argument of type RegisterAwsFeatureArtifactsInput.
 - Returns RegisterAwsFeatureArtifactsReply.
-### startcreatenativeebsvolumesnapshotsjob
-Start job to create snapshots of EBS Volumes with given IDs.
-When completed, this will start taking an on-demand snapshot of the selected EBS Volumes  as per the SLA Policy assigned to the respective volumes.

-- There is a single argument of type StartCreateAwsNativeEbsVolumeSnapshotsJobInput.
-- Returns BatchAsyncJobStatus.
 ### startexocomputedisablejob
 Starts a job to disable AWS Exocompute feature.
 When complete, the job will disable exocompute feature for the specified AWS Native account.

 - There is a single argument of type StartAwsExocomputeDisableJobInput.
-- Returns AsyncJobStatus.
-### startexportnativeebsvolumesnapshotjob
-Start a job to export EBS Volume.
-The job creates a new EBS Volume with the same properties as that of the snapshot that is exported.

-- There is a single argument of type StartExportAwsNativeEbsVolumeSnapshotJobInput.
-- Returns AsyncJobStatus.
-### startnativeaccountdisablejob
-Starts a job to disable a specific AWS Native account.
-When complete, the job will disable protection for the specified AWS Native account.

-- There is a single argument of type StartAwsNativeAccountDisableJobInput.
-- Returns AsyncJobStatus.
-### startnativeec2instancesnapshotsjob
-Start an on demand create snapshot job for AWS EC2 Instances.When completed, this will start taking an on-demand snapshot of the selected EC2 Instances  as per the SLA Policy assigned to the respective instances.

-- There is a single argument of type StartAwsNativeEc2InstanceSnapshotsJobInput.
-- Returns BatchAsyncJobStatus.
-### startnativerdsinstancesnapshotsjob
-Start job to create snapshots of RDS Instance with given IDs.
-When completed, this will start taking an on-demand snapshot of the selected RDS Instances  as per the SLA Policy assigned to the respective instances.

-- There is a single argument of type StartAwsNativeRdsInstanceSnapshotsJobInput.
-- Returns BatchAsyncJobStatus.
-### startrefreshnativeaccountsjob
-Start an on demand job to refresh AWS accounts.
-The job updates the Rubrik platform with changes to the AWS Native accounts.

-- There is a single argument of type StartRefreshAwsNativeAccountsJobInput.
-- Returns BatchAsyncJobStatus.
-### startrestorenativeec2instancesnapshotjob
-Start an on demand restore snapshot job for AWS EC2 Instance.
-When completed, this will replace the original EC2 Instance with the selected snapshot.

-- There is a single argument of type StartRestoreAwsNativeEc2InstanceSnapshotJobInput.
 - Returns AsyncJobStatus.
 ### updateaccount
 - There is a single argument of type UpdateAwsAccountInput.